Mikaela/gist/gayming/README.md

   `~/.var/app/com.valvesoftware.Steam/data/Steam`.
 The `data/Steam` confuses
   me too.
 - No input in Skyrim Special Edition GOG?
 Try quitting Steam.
-That may also affect other games (KH:MoM didn't care whether Steam was running or not).
+That may also affect other games.
+- Don't enable mangohud within Heroic.
+It should enable itself through `MANGOHUD=1` (`sudo flatpak override --env=MANGOHUD=1`)
-- Gamescope and Mangohud installed, but not found?
-Pay attention to their branch, at the time of writing they want branch `23.08`.
+- <del>Gamescope and Mangohud installed, but not found?
+Pay attention to their branch, at the time of writing they want branch `24.08`.</del>
-  - Remember the dualslash shortpaw!
+  - <del>Remember the dualslash shortpaw!</del>
-    `sudo flatpak install flathub org.freedesktop.Platform.VulkanLayer.MangoHud//23.08 org.freedesktop.Platform.VulkanLayer.gamescope//23.08`
+    `sudo flatpak install flathub org.freedesktop.Platform.VulkanLayer.MangoHud//24.08 org.freedesktop.Platform.VulkanLayer.gamescope//24.08`

 #### Actually using gamescope

+**_Hooking error that you can ignore and proceed by pressing OK?
+Disable gamescope.
+And mangohud, see above._**

 Having gamescope and mangohud installed and found?
 That is not enough to use it.